Skip to main content

 The groundwater standards for asbestos were adopted in Cycle 5 (1994).

 Asbestos is a group of minerals that occur naturally in the environment.
 They have been used in building materials, vehicle components, heat-resistant fabrics, packaging, and coatings.
-While the biggest health concerns come from breathing asbestos, studies among people have shown that drinking water with high levels of asbestos may increase the risk for certain types of cancer.
+While the biggest health concerns come from breathing asbestos, studies have shown that swallowing large amounts of asbestos may increase the risk for certain types of cancer.

 Atrazine

-Atrazine is a herbicide used for control of weeds in agricultural crops.
-Animal studies have shown that atrazine can damage the liver, kidney, and heart.
+Atrazine is an herbicide used for control of weeds in agricultural crops.
+Studies have shown that high levels of atrazine can damage the liver, kidney, and heart.

 Bacteria (total coliform)

-The groundwater standards for bacteria (total coliform) was first adopted in Cycle 1 (1985), updated in Cycle 6 (1995), and reviewed as part of Cycle 10.
+The groundwater standards for bacteria (total coliform) was first adopted in Cycle 1 (1985), updated in Cycle 6 (1995), and reviewed as part of Cycle 10 (2019).
+In their rulemaking, DNR changed the groundwater standard type for total coliform from public health to indicator.

 Barium

-The groundwater standards for barium was first adopted in Cycle 1 (1985), updated in Cycle 5 (1994), and reviewed as part of Cycle 10.
+The groundwater standards for barium was first adopted in Cycle 1 (1985), updated in Cycle 5 (1994) and reviewed as part of Cycle 10 (2019).
+In the Cycle 10 review, DHS DHS did not find any new significant technical information to indicate that a change in the standards was warranted.

-Barium is a naturally occurring metal found in many types of rock.
-Barium can also get into the environment from power plants and vehicle paints and from drilling mud.
-Studies among people have shown that barium may cause gastrointestinal disturbances and muscular weakness.
+Barium is a naturally occurring metal that can get into the environment from power plants and vehicle paints and from drilling mud.
+Studies have shown that exposure to high levels of barium can cause stomach issues and muscle weakness.

 Bentazon